-Information & Cyber Security Services for local governments and behavioral health
+Information and Cyber Security Services for local governments and behavioral health

 We offer a full range of information security services based on well-established industry standards and frameworks.
-Policy and procedure are the cornerstones of a solid security program, so that is our starting point.
-We don't sell hardware or software and have no incentive to sell you "stuff" that may or may not provide your organization additional protection.
+Policies and procedures are the cornerstones of a solid security program, so that is our starting point.
+We don't sell hardware or software and have no incentive to sell you "stuff" that may or may not provide your organization with additional protection.
 We do work with your staff and vendors to develop a comprehensive, layered, defense in depth approach to your information security requirements.

 - Security policy and procedure analysis and development

-- Regulatory compliance, HIPAA
+- Regulatory compliance, HIPAA, 42CFR, CJIS, and others

-- Security strategy, design and architecture
+- Security strategy, design, and architecture